The Clancy Brothers: International stardom

 In late 1963, the group released its most successful album, In Person at Carnegie Hall, which spent twelve weeks on the Billboard chart for the top 150 albums of any genre in release in the United States.
 It broke the top 50 albums in December, an unprecedented occurrence for an Irish folk music recording.
 The Clancy Brothers' follow-up album, The First Hurrah!, also charted in the top 100 albums in the US in 1964.
 A single taken from that album, "The Leaving of Liverpool", was a top ten hit in Ireland.
 Another album, Isn't It Grand Boys, appeared on the British charts in 1965.
 In the mid-1960s, the Clancy Brothers and Tommy Makem continued to release live albums: Recorded Live in Ireland, Freedom's Sons, and In Concert.
 In 1966, they also participated in the making of The Irish Uprising, an educational recording with music, speeches, and a historical booklet, celebrating the fiftieth anniversary of the Easter Uprising.

 The group's popularity in the 1960s was the result of several factors.
 There was already an American folk revival beginning in the United States, and men such as Ewan MacColl popularising old songs on the other side of the Atlantic.
 But it was the Clancys' boisterous performances that set them apart, taking placid classics and giving them a boost of energy and spirit (not that they took this approach with all their songs; they would still sing the true mournful ballads with due reverence).
 However, by the late 1960s, the ballad and folk boom was waning.
-In an attempt keep the Clancys profitable, Teo Macero, who usually worked on jazz albums, began producing their records for Columbia.
+In an attempt to keep the Clancys profitable, Teo Macero, who usually worked on jazz albums, began producing their records for Columbia.
 Macero introduced new instrumentation to the Clancys' music, including bringing in Louis Killen to play back-up concertina, particularly on their 1968 album of sea songs, Sing of the Sea.
 Their last three albums for Columbia Records in 1969 and 1970 represent a significant shift in style for the group, with a multitude of string instruments and synthesizers added to the simpler traditional Clancy mix of guitar, banjo, tin whistle, and harmonica.